chuhei1987/skyscrapersim/README.md

 There is no currently known copy of Alpha 11 for Linux.
 However, the Windows version runs fine using WINE, so if you need features from Alpha 11 you can use this solution.

+## About source code
+We have read a set of code from a person, but only dated on 2017, I still need figuring how to prepare needed environment